 I am a graduate admissions counselor who works with our health science graduate programs including: Doctor of Physical Therapy, Master of Science in Athletic Training, Master of Science in Exercise Physiology, and Master of Science in Occupational Therapy.

 We really care about our students, class sizes are small and instructors know our students, which provides a great foundation for learning.
 Our College community also embraces the Benedictine values of Hospitality, Respect, Community, Love of Learning and Stewardship, and you see those values instilled in everything we do.

 I have thoroughly enjoyed my time here at St. Scholastica!
 I learn something new every day, I am passionate about what I do and really enjoy helping students navigate their path of higher education.
 I very much appreciate and acknowledge the Benedictine values in my daily adventures.
 I love the fact that our students, staff and faculty hold doors open for one another, say "hi" when passing in the hallway and that we support each other.
 We are a very warm and welcoming community and I am proud of that.

 Time management is key – if you aren’t good at it now, you will become better based on necessity.
 Ask for help when you need it – we have a fantastic group of faculty and staff working together to help you succeed in your education.
 Don’t forget to celebrate your successes.
 “Education is not the filling of a pail, but the lighting of a fire.” - William Butler Yeats

-I work with the Accounting, Computer Information System SUCCEED, Social Work and the Master of Business Administration Program in the Twin Cities.
+I work with the Accounting, Computer Information System SUCCEED, Social Work and the MBA in Leadership and Change Program in the Twin Cities.
 I also work the Social Work Program on our Arizona campus.